Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Identification and estimation

-Note that $\mu_0^{\text{hs,I}}(t)$ is identical to $\mu_0^{\text{wo}}(t)$ in the while on treatment strategy in \S \ref{wo:estimation}.
-Within the mediation analysis framework, $\tau^{\text{hs,I}}(t)$ represents the natural direct effect under sequential ignorability assuming no common causes for potential intercurrent events and primary outcome events \citep{huang2021causal, deng2023direct}.
+Note that $\mu_0^{\text{hp,I}}(t)$ is identical to $\mu_0^{\text{wo}}(t)$ in the while on treatment strategy in Section \ref{wo:estimation}.
+Within the mediation analysis framework, $\tau^{\text{hp,I}}(t)$ represents the natural direct effect on the cumulative incidence of the primary outcome event under sequential ignorability, controlling for the hazard of the intercurrent event at the level of $w=0$ \citep{deng2024direct}.
+Formally, sequential ignorability assumes that the hazard of the primary outcome event (or intercurrent event) under treatment condition $w$ in the hypothetical world does not depend on the cross-world ($1-w$) hazard of the intermediate event (or primary outcome event).
+Sequential ignorability has a similar interpretation to principal ignorability: There is no common cause for the potential primary outcome event and intercurrent event.